Mining Label Distribution Drift in Unsupervised Domain Adaptation: Label Distribution Drift

-Two facing challenges for unsupervised domain adaptation problems brought by domain divergence are as follows.
+\paragraph{Problem Formulation} Two challenges for unsupervised domain adaptation problems brought by domain divergence are as follows.

 \textbf{Data Distribution Shift}.
-Usually samples and extracted feature distributions from source to target domain are different, \textit{i.e.}, $\mathcal{P}(x^s)\neq\mathcal{P}(x^t)$, and prohibits models to learn a classifier with labeled source samples that can directly applied for target sample predictions.
-For this reason, feature alignment can be achieved by minimizing the divergence \begin{small}
+Usually, samples and extracted feature representations from source to target domain are different, \textit{i.e.}, $\mathcal{P}(x^s)\neq\mathcal{P}(x^t)$, and prohibits models from learning a classifier with labeled source samples that can be directly applied for target sample predictions.
+For this reason, feature alignment can be achieved by minimizing the divergence: or by minimizing the distribution divergence that is conditional on the categorical belonging of samples to narrow the data distribution shift for domain adaptation: